geeknik/my-awesome-stars/README.md

 ## JavaScript

+- [hotheadhacker/no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
+Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
 - [hodgesmr/milchick](https://github.com/hodgesmr/milchick) - Firefox add-on that turns highlighted text into plain English with one right-click using OpenAI GPT.
 - [mozilla-firefox/firefox](https://github.com/mozilla-firefox/firefox) - The official repository of Mozilla's Firefox web browser.
 - [Coding-Solo/godot-mcp](https://github.com/Coding-Solo/godot-mcp) - MCP server for interfacing with Godot game engine.
 Provides tools for launching the editor, running projects, and capturing debug output.